Vishnukk33/Analysis-of-US-elections-2020-through-real-time-tweets/README.md

 The Accounts marked as unkown are set to private so we weren't be able to check if its a bot or not.
 Nevertheless, We had some interesting findings such as:
-* Most of the users scored a 60% or higher chance of being a bot while one user alone scored a chance of over a 40% of being a bot.
-* The same top user had sent a lot of both republican and democratic tweets.
+* With a threshold of 60%, 11 out of 12 public users were found to be bots and with a threshold of 40% all of them were marked as bots.
+* One user made the top for both most number of democratic as well republican tweets.
+We can conlude that this was most likely some kind of spam bot.
-* Some users consistently maintained the most number of tweets sent for more than a day's time.
+* Some users consistently maintained the most number of tweets for more than a day also showing us that these where extremely active accounts and may have also been spam bots.

 ### Top Hashtags
+The images below show the top 10 most popular hastags in the tweets that we collected in the democratic and republican data-sets respectively:

   <img src="https://github.com/Vishnukk33/Twitter-Project/blob/master/Graphs/TopDemoHashSS.PNG" width="500" height="400"  />

  <img src="https://github.com/Vishnukk33/Twitter-Project/blob/master/Graphs/TopRepuHashSS.PNG" width="500" height="400"  />

+From the above images we can infer that Trump2020 was the most popular tweet with a whopping 41k tweets followed by BidenHarris2020.

 ### Word Clouds
 #### List of Most popular hastags as a word cloud